Your Commissioner - Your Voice

 Inclusivity and Public Confidence

-The team has 1 Manager, 1 Commissioner’s Officer
+The team has 1 Manager, 1 Inclusivity and Public Confidence Officer.

-• Create and implement an overarching collegiate Equality Diversity and Inclusion Programme
+• Create and implement an overarching collegiate Equality Diversity and Inclusion Programme.

 • The public trust and have confidence in the integrity of North Yorkshire Police as an organisation and in its officers and staff.